stasm/l20n-react-experiments/readme.txt

 this topic.

-Judging from my initial explorations, I like the component abstraction as presented in #1 although understandably this appoach would require a lot of changes in L20n.
+Judging from my initial explorations, I like the component abstraction as presented in #1 although understandably this approach would require a lot of changes in L20n.
 Namely, we'd need a whole new React DOM bindings.
 I also like the <TranslationProvider /> idea as it translates well into L20n's concept of lightweight per-view or